akarve/bipsea/README.md

 You can run bipsea offline to generate general-use passwords, Bitcoin seed words, and more.
-Consider dedicated cold hardware that runs [Tails](https://tails.net), never has network access, and disables
+Consider dedicated cold hardware that runs [Tails](https://tails.net), has networking disabled, and disables
 [Intel Management Engine](https://support.system76.com/articles/intel-me/)
-and other possible backdoors.
+and other possible hardware backdoors.

 # How is this useful?